 - Latest technology.
 Mayo Clinic has tests to help identify gastroparesis that are available in only a few medical centers.

 - Experience.
-Each year, Mayo Clinic doctors diagnose and treat thousands of people with gastroparesis.
+Mayo Clinic doctors diagnose and treat more than 1,400 people with gastroparesis every year.

-- Research leader.
-Mayo Clinic has long been at the forefront of gastroparesis research.
-You may have access to experimental treatments being studied.
+- Research advances.
+Mayo Clinic has a long history of gastroparesis research, and you may have access to experimental treatments.

 Mayo Clinic in Rochester, Minn., ranks #1 for digestive disorders in the U.S. News & World Report Best Hospitals rankings.
 Mayo Clinic in Scottsdale, Ariz., is ranked among the Best Hospitals and Mayo Clinic in Jacksonville, Fla., is ranked high performing for digestive disorders by U.S. News & World Report.

 At Mayo Clinic, we assemble a team of specialists who take the time to listen and thoroughly understand your health issues and concerns.
 We tailor the care you receive to your personal health care needs.
 You can trust our specialists to collaborate and offer you the best possible outcomes, safety and service.